 3) the tropicalisation of temperate marine ecosystems, specifically the poleward range shifts of tropical fishes and resulting deomgraphic and ecosystem consequences.

-Sommer, B, Fowler, AM, Macreadie, PI, Palandro, DA, Aziz, AC & Booth, DJ 2019, 'Decommissioning of offshore oil and gas structures - Environmental opportunities and challenges.', The Science of the total environment, vol. 658, pp. 973-981.View/Download from: UTS OPUS or Publisher's site
+Sommer, B, Fowler, AM, Macreadie, PI, Palandro, DA, Aziz, AC & Booth, DJ 2019, 'Decommissioning of offshore oil and gas structures - Environmental opportunities and challenges.', The Science of the total environment, vol. 658, pp. 973-981.View/Download from: Publisher's site

 Thousands of offshore oil and gas structures are approaching the end of their operating life globally, yet our understanding of the environmental effects of different decommissioning strategies is incomplete.
 Past focus on a narrow set of criteria has limited evaluation of decommissioning effects, restricting decommissioning options in most regions.
 We broadly review the environmental effects of decommissioning, analyse case studies, and outline analytical approaches that can advance our understanding of ecological dynamics on oil and gas structures.
 We find that ecosystem functions and services increase with the age of the structure and vary with geographical setting, such that decommissioning decisions need to take an ecosystem approach that considers their broader habitat and biodiversity values.
 Alignment of decommissioning assessment priorities among regulators and how they are evaluated, will reduce the likelihood of variable and sub-optimal decommissioning decisions.
 Ultimately, the range of allowable decommissioning options must be expanded to optimise the environmental outcomes of decommissioning across the broad range of ecosystems in which platforms are located.

-Yiu, BA, Booth, DJ, Fowler, AM & Feary, DA 2019, 'Macroalgal resource use differences across age and size classes in the dominant temperate herbivorous fish Aplodactylus lophodon (Aplodactylidae)', Marine and Freshwater Research, vol. 70, no. 4, pp. 531-540.View/Download from: UTS OPUS or Publisher's site
+Yiu, BA, Booth, DJ, Fowler, AM & Feary, DA 2019, 'Macroalgal resource use differences across age and size classes in the dominant temperate herbivorous fish Aplodactylus lophodon (Aplodactylidae)', Marine and Freshwater Research, vol. 70, no. 4, pp. 531-540.View/Download from: Publisher's site

 © 2018 CSIRO.
 Herbivorous fishes comprise a substantial proportion of temperate fish communities, although there is little understanding of their trophic resource use and whether this changes throughout post-settlement ontogeny.
 With increasing loss of macroalgal forests, understanding how temperate fishes use macroalgae will be vital in predicting future effects on temperate fish biodiversity.
 The Australian rock cale (Aplodactylus lophodon) is one of the most abundant herbivorous fish inhabiting shallow temperate south-eastern Australian reefs.
 We examined gastrointestinal contents throughout ontogeny and demonstrated that this species maintains a herbivorous diet through all life stages.
 Differences in algal taxa consumed were apparent through ontogeny, with the juvenile diet dominated by filamentous red and green algae and the adult diet dominated by brown and calcareous red algae.
 Relative gut length increased through ontogeny, potentially facilitating dietary transition to less digestible algae, but no concurrent increase in jaw power was observed.
 The results highlight the diversity of trophic resource use in a temperate marine herbivore, but the near-complete dominance of dietary algae throughout ontogeny indicates the reliance on primary producers across all life stages.
 Given the importance of fucoid resources in the adult diet, any loss of macroalgal forests within south-eastern Australia may affect foraging success and persistence.